goblimey/learn-unix/README.md

 To do that, at the end of a lesson, hold down the CTRL key and type a single d (no return key needed).
 That sequence is often written ctrl/d.

-The learn command exits and you get the same prompt that you got at the start:
+The learn command exits and you can type more commands into your your git bash window.

-    learner@79c33cdc14ac:/learn$

-Type another ctrl/d and your docker session finishes.
-You can close your git bash window.

-When you stop the docker container, all the files that you created in it are tidied away.
+When you end the docker session, all the files that you created in it are tidied away.
 Unfortunately, learn also forgets how far you got.
 That's why you need to keep a note of your last lesson number.
-If you supply that,
+When learn satrts,
-learn continues from that point.
+it invites you to give it a lesson number and continues from that point.

 Once you've finished the Files course, do the More Files course.